What Is a Depressant?

 People who combine these two substances may experience substantial impairment, blackout, or overdose.

-If you use depressants regularly, you are more likely to develop a tolerance.
-This means that you will eventually need to drink more to get the same effect.
+If you drink regularly, you are more likely to develop a tolerance.
+This means that you will eventually need to drink more to experience the desired effects like intoxication.

 As your tolerance grows, you may drink more often and in greater amounts.
-With increased alcohol consumption, your body may begin to develop a dependence on alcohol.
+With increased alcohol consumption, your body may begin to develop a dependence on alcohol, which means you need it to function optimally.
+Those who are dependent on alcohol will experience distressing and potentially dangerous withdrawal symptoms when they stop drinking.

 You may start drinking earlier in the day.
 You might notice that you are organizing your day around when you can drink alcohol.
 You may begin hiding your drinking to avoid questions about it.